 Reading specialists are considered instructional coordinators, with a median salary of $64,450, according the U.S. Department of Labor.

 Why Literacy Education at TWU?

 We offer two cohort-based graduate degree options to give you the flexibility to tailor your advanced degree to match your career goals.

-The blended delivery of our MA and MEd programs in Reading provide the best of both worlds: an opportunity to build community and support as a cohort of learners while meeting on campus a few times each semester and the convenience of working online 60 percent of the time during each semester.
+The blended delivery of curriculum in our MEd program in Literacy Education and MA program in Reading Education provides the best of both worlds: an opportunity to build community and support as a cohort of learners while meeting on campus a few times each semester and the convenience of working online 60 percent of the time during each semester.

 Our graduates are taught a variety of instructional approaches and assessments — including the use of technology — to create an environment that supports literacy learning.
 Graduates are lifelong learners who become literacy leaders in schools, communities and across the nation.

 Our university serves as one of only 18 Reading Recovery Training Centers in the country.

 All of our degree and certification programs are fully accredited by the Texas Education Agency/State Board for Educator Certification.

 Admission to the M.Ed. in Literacy Education or MA in Reading Education

 - Minimum 3.0 GPA in previous undergraduate and graduate coursework.